mturk/cygwrun/README.md

     $ FOO=C:\cygwin64\usr;C:\cygwin64\sbin;C:\cygwin64\unknown;..\dir
 ```

+Note that some environment variables are allways removed from the
+current environment variable list that is passed to child process,
+such as `CYGWIN_ROOT` or `PS1`.

+The full list of variables that are allways removed is defined
+with `removeenv[]` array in [cygwrun.c](cygwrun.c) source file.

 ## Command line arguments

-Arguments passed to program that cygwrun is about to execute are
-converted to windows path.
+Arguments passed to program are converted to windows format.
 However unlike environment variables, they
 cannot have multiple paths.

-If argument starts with `-` or `--` followed by valid variable name
+If argument is not path, or it starts with `-` or `--` followed
-and equal `=` character, data after this equal character
+by valid variable name and equal `=` character, data after the
-will be tried to translate to windows path.
-If translation fails,
+equal character will be translated to windows path.
-the original argument will be preserved.
+If translation fails, the original argument will be preserved.

-The variable does not have to start with `-` or `--`.
-Cygwrun will try
-to convert any argument starting with valid variable characters,
-followed by `=`, to windows path.

 ```sh
     $ cygwrun -p A=/tmp